handsontable/handsontable/docs/next/guides/rows/row-height.md

 ## Setting the row height in an array

-In this example, the height is only set for the first four rows.
-Each additional row automatically adjusts to the content.
+In this example, the height is only set for the first rows.
+Each additional row would be automatically adjusted to the content.

 ::: example #example2
 ```js